Onlyonemash/alx-low_level_programming/README.md

-This is a repository describing c programming language
+This is a README describing c programming language